-- 39. Over the next 5 years (2023- 2028), a number of changes have the potential to create financial pressure. - 40.
-The number of households is projected to increase by more than 1,500 which represents a 3.8 per cent increase.
+38. Over the next 5 years (2021- 2026), a number of changes have the potential to create financial pressure.

+39. The number of households is projected to increase by more than 1,500 which represents a 3.8 per cent increase.
 This increase in households will create additional demand for the full range of council services especially waste management, road maintenance, parking, money advice, customer services, early learning, childcare and education, employability, schools, health and social care, leisure and transport.

-- 41. The pattern of more people entering East Renfrewshire than leaving is expected to continue.
+40. The pattern of more people entering East Renfrewshire than leaving is expected to continue.
 The largest proportion of entrants mostly tends to come from the Glasgow City Council area each year.
-In recent times the Education Department has seen a proportion of new applications for children and young people who have moved to the Council area from abroad; this includes a significant number of children from Hong Kong, refugee families from the conflict in Ukraine and other parts of the world, and unaccompanied refugee children.
-This has and will continue to result in the requirement for additional support for such children, where English may be an additional language or little spoken/knowledge of English, in the form of specialised teachers (or training) and resources for leaners of English as an additional language. - 42.
-In East Renfrewshire there has been a rise in population of children under 15 years old.
-From 2016 to 2021, the number of children under the age of 15 increased by 5.3 per cent.
+Most recently the Education Department has seen a proportion of new catchment applications, around 10%, for children and young people who have moved to the Council area from Hong Kong; this may result in the requirement for additional support for such children, where English may be an additional language or little spoken/knowledge of English.

+41. In East Renfrewshire there has been a rise in population of children under 15 years old.
+From 2015 to 2020, the number of children under the age of 15 increased by 6.9 per cent.
 The proportion of 0 to 14 year olds as a percentage of the total East Renfrewshire population is the highest across Scotland.
-This suggests that those moving into the area do so with young families. - 43.
-Projections also show the children and young people cohort continues to grow over the next 25 years, which produces increasing demand for early learning and childcare, primary and secondary school places.
-The chart below shows that increasing trend in the number of 3 and 4 year olds in East Renfrewshire attending Council and funded (partnership) providers (i.e. private, voluntary and independent sectors and childminders) early years settings over the past 10 years; an increase of 11% from 2011/12 to 2021/22.
-It is anticipated that in line with the trend and projection of increasing population in this age group, the demand for early learning and childcare will continue.
-This demand will also increase with legislative changes, enabling children who are not 5 years of age at the start of the school academic year to access another year of fully funded ELC. - 44.
-The number of 3 and 4 year olds resident in East Renfrewshire attending early learning and childcare centres managed by the Council and funded (partnership) providers (i.e. private, voluntary and independent sectors and childminders) has increased by 11% from 2010 to 2021.
+This suggests that those moving into the area do so with young families.

+42. Projections also show the children and young people cohort continues to grow over the next 25 years, which produces increasing demand for early learning and childcare, primary and secondary school places.
+The chart below shows that increasing trend in the number of 3 and 4 year olds in East Renfrewshire attending Council and funded (partnership) providers (i.e. private, voluntary and independent sectors and childminders) early years settings over the past 10 years, an increase of 23 per cent.

+43. The number of 3 and 4 year olds resident in East Renfrewshire attending early learning and childcare centres managed by the Council and funded (partnership) providers (i.e. private, voluntary and independent sectors and childminders) has increased by 11% from 2010 to 2021.
 It is anticipated that in line with the projections the number of 3 and 4 year olds in the Council will increase in future years.

-There is a legislative requirement for flexibility, accessibility and choice for families in the early learning and childcare (ELC) offer.
-In ensuring that families are able to access their statutory entitlement in line with these Scottish Government principles, it is essential to ensure that choice is available in a variety of different settings.
-This can result in differing levels of attendance across the week, necessitating the need for additional capacity which may not be fully utilised at all times, in order to meet these statutory entitlements

-- 45. Through ongoing revisions to the operating models, admissions procedures and through regular consultation, the Education department will look to ensure that any additional capacity can be utilised by families through the purchase of add-on hours, supplementing their child's attendance patterns.
-With consideration to the number of available ELC places related to staffing levels within establishments, the overall occupancy rate in ELC establishments in 2021/2022 was around 92%. - 46.
-To fulfil the statutory duty and implement the Scottish Government's Funding Follows the Child Guidance, local authorities must support parental choice and so there is the need to fund ELC places from the private, voluntary and independent sectors and childminders.
-In 2021/22 18 per cent of the early learning and childcare provision was commissioned from funded providers for East Renfrewshire children. - 47.
-The annual school census figures of the number of pupils in our schools shows that the total number of primary pupils has steadily increased by over 15% between 2011 and 2021.
-From 2011 there has been a reduction of around 41% in the number of primary aged children who attend an East Renfrewshire school and reside outwith the council area, whilst the number of East Renfrewshire resident children has increased by 22% over the same period.
-This will further impact on secondary school pupil numbers in subsequent years as these pupils move through the year stages.
+44. The annual school census figures of the number of pupils in our schools shows that the total number of primary pupils has steadily increased by over 14% between 2011 and 2020.
+From 2011 there has been a reduction of around 34% in the number of primary aged children who attend an East Renfrewshire school and reside outwith the council area, whilst the number of East Renfrewshire resident children has increased by 21% over the same period.
+This will impact on numbers secondary school pupil in subsequent years as these pupils move through the year stages.
 In recent years, the school census shows an increase in the number of East Renfrewshire resident young people coming through our secondary schools.